mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 Flows
 ------------------------------
-A flow consists in an acyclic graph of nodes (currently only node sequences are implemented).
-The data is sent to an input node and is successively processed by the following nodes on the graph.
-The general flow implementation automatizes the training, execution, and inverse execution (if defined) of the whole graph.
-Training can be supervised and can consist of multiple phases.
+A *flow* is a sequence of nodes that are trained and executed together to form a more complex algorithm.
+Input data is sent to the first node and is successively processed by the subsequent nodes along the sequence.

+Using a flow as opposed to handling manually a set of nodes has a clear advantage: The general flow implementation automatizes the training (including supervised training and multiple training phases), execution, and inverse execution (if defined) of the whole sequence.

 Crash recovery is optionally available: in case of failure the current state of the flow is saved for later inspection.
 A subclass of the basic flow class (``CheckpointFlow``) allows user-supplied checkpoint